1300 ERGT AU (1300 3748 28)

 MEDICAL & HEALTH STANDARDS A current medical clearance completed by a medical practitioner is required.
 Please see the Medical Form link located at ergt.com.au for a list of accepted medical clearances.
 ADDITIONAL INFORMATION There is an increased risk of decompression sickness if for those who fly at altitude after breathing compressed air underwater.
 As per the Divers Alert Network (DAN) Revised Flying After Diving Guidelines for Recreational Diving – May 2002, a minimum pre-flight surface interval of 12 hours is recommended.
 Trainees should take this into consideration when arranging for travel after course completion and refer to their company’s Health and Safety department for further advice.

 In alignment with industry expectations and to ensure ongoing competence and capability ERGT recommends skills maintenance be conducted every 2 years.
 AUTHORITY/REGULATIOR

 Nationally Recognised Training is regulated by the Australian Skills Quality Authority (ASQA), which is the national regulator for Australia’s vocational education and training sector.

 This course is delivered through classroom presentations, activities and learner discussions, as well as practical components within a simulated workplace environment using specialised equipment.
-Learners will demonstrate their competence through direct observation, oral and/or written assessment and practical exercises.
+Learners will demonstrate their competence through direct observation, written assessment and practical exercises.